SaurabhDubey57/Resume-genreter/README.md

 open it
-open file "index.html" with the help of chrome browser. after open it your rtesume genreter is now redy to use you can edit it, as u want
+open file "index.html" with the help of chrome browser. after open it your rtesume genreter is now redy to use you can edit it, as you want
 for save your resume press "ctrl+p"